 As part of these modules, you’ll attend a weekly research colloquium within the York Music Psychology Group.

-Critical Reflection in Musical Practice (20 credits) runs throughout the year.
+Critical Reflection in Musical Practice runs throughout the year.
 You'll hone your research skills in a specially designed module covering the planning, conducting, analysing, and presentation of research in Music Psychology.
-This module will be assessed through two in-class presentations (Autumn and Spring Term) and a paper at a conference organised by MA students (Summer Term).
+This module will be assessed through two in-class presentations and a paper at a conference organised by MA students.

 Our modules may change to reflect the latest academic thinking and expertise of our staff.

-The extended project is considerably more complex than your first two submissions - you'll conduct an independent empirical research project and submit a related research report of 10,000 words.
+Project III is an extended individual project.
+It is considerably more complex than your first two submissions - you'll conduct an independent empirical research project and submit a related research report of 10,000 words.

-You'll receive advice and support from your supervisor during the Summer Term to help you develop your work.
+You'll receive advice and support from your supervisor throughout the project to help you develop your work.
 There are also regular tutorials and additional sessions on methodology and statistics as required.

 Recent projects have included: